-This Appendix describes the input data, parameter estimates, variables, and data calibrations that currently reside on EIA's computing platform for the execution of the NEMS Commercial Module.
+This Appendix describes the input data, parameter estimates, variables, and data calibrations that currently reside on EIA's computing platform for the execution of the NEMS Commercial Demand Module (CDM, Commercial Module, or module).
 These data provide a detailed representation of commercial sector energy consumption and technology descriptions that support the module.
 Appendix A also discusses the primary module outputs.